pkp/pkp-docs/admin-guide/en/deploy.md

 allowed_hosts = '["<url>"]'
 ```

-Two secret keys need to be set in order to safely encrypt secure tokens on your server.
+Two secret keys need to be set to safely encrypt secure tokens on your server.
 You can use the following command to generate a random key in most Linux and Mac environments.

 ```bash
 openssl rand -base64 32